—» Home

 o_fire - a fire which hurts players

-o_supply - a supply crate with random item
+o_supply - a supply crate (for non random content: PARAMETER = return value of addweapon)

 o_mine - a mine which explodes when a player is close